A Practical Mode System for Recursive Definitions: Overview

 The central contribution of our work is a simple system of inference rules for a judgment of the form $\der \Gamma t m$, where $t$ is a program term, $m$ is an access mode, and the environment $\Gamma$ maps term variables to access modes.
 Modes classify terms and variables, playing the role of types in usual type systems.
-The example judgment $ \der {x : \Dereference, y : \Delay} {(x+1, \lazy{y})} \Guard $ can be read alternatively \begin{description} \item[left-to-right:] If we know that $x$ can safely be used in $\Dereference$ mode, and $y$ can safely be used in $\Delay$ mode, then the pair $(x+1, \lazy{y})$ can safely be used under a value constructor (in a $\Guard$-ed context). \item[right-to-left:] If a context accesses the program fragment $(x+1, \lazy{y})$ under the mode $\Guard$, then this means that the variable $x$ is accessed at the mode $\Dereference$, and the variable $y$ at the mode $\Delay$. \end{description} This judgment uses access modes to classify not just variables, but also the constraints imposed on a subterm by its surrounding context.
-If a context $C[\hole]$ uses its hole $\hole$ at the mode $m$, then any derivation for $C[t] : \Return$ will contain a sub-derivation of the form $t : m$.
+The example judgment $ \der {x : \Dereference, y : \Delay} {(x+1, \lazy{y})} \Guard $ can be read alternatively \begin{description} \item[forwards:] If we know that $x$ can safely be used in $\Dereference$ mode, and $y$ can safely be used in $\Delay$ mode, then the pair $(x+1, \lazy{y})$ can safely be used under a value constructor (in a $\Guard$-ed context). \item[backwards:] If a context accesses the program fragment $(x+1, \lazy{y})$ under the mode $\Guard$, then this means that the variable $x$ is accessed at the mode $\Dereference$, and the variable $y$ at the mode $\Delay$. \end{description} This judgment uses access modes for two purposes: to classify variables, and to classify the constraints imposed on a subterm by its surrounding context.
+If a context $C[\hole]$ uses its hole $\hole$ at the mode $m$, then any derivation for the plugged context $C[t] : \Return$ will contain a sub-derivation of the form $t : m$ for the term $t$.

 In general, we can define a notion of mode composition: if we try to prove $C[t] : m'$, then the sub-derivation will check $t : \mcomp {m'} m$, where $\mcomp {m'} m$ is the composition of the access-mode $m$ under a surrounding usage mode $m'$, and $\Return$ is neutral for composition.